Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.
+- The Brewers pitching staff ranks 26th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs allowed (92 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs allowed (94 total, 1.3 per game).

-- In his last appearance on Tuesday, the righty tossed six innings against the Minnesota Twins, giving up three earned runs while surrendering seven hits.
+- The righty's last appearance came on Wednesday against the Minnesota Twins, when he tossed five innings, surrendering four earned runs while allowing five hits.

+- In 12 games this season, the 32-year-old has put up an ERA of 4.71, with 8.2 strikeouts per nine innings.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.